SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsubsection{Stereo Image Synthesis}

-We visually compared the outputs of the different methods by generating a new view image given the target viewpoint.
-We qualitatively compare the newly synthesized images in Figure~\ref{fig_compare_img}.
+We visually compared different methods for generating new view images from a target viewpoint.
+We qualitatively compared the newly synthesized images in Figure~\ref{fig_compare_img}.
 3D-photography fails to resolve the image distortion problem, and the image appears to be enhanced only slightly by the rendering.
 SynSin generates the most blurry details and loses a lot of information, compared with the input view.
 Neither AdaMPI nor SinMPI can generate fine enough details, and the results contain noticeable artifacts.
 CoPoNeRF tends to produce discrepancies from the original image in terms of fine-grained details, and it struggles with effectively handling scenes involving motion, as well as MVSplat.
 In contrast, the proposed method shows a clean and detailed output, especially in the area of depth information discontinuity.